 Test.
 Test.
 Test.
 Then, test again.

-Testing is essential but it is not always practical.
+When developing web-based applications, testing is essential but it is not always practical.
 It is often times more efficient to get your product out there and let your customers do the testing for you.
 That doesn’t mean you should not test at all.
 Test as much as you possibly can without holding up your online software, then launch it and test some more.
 There are several ways to test your web-based app — peer review, unit testing, ad-hoc testing, load testing, and good old-fashioned QA.
 Incorporate some blend of testing techniques into your development routine before you go live to avoid making rookie mistakes.
 Then let your customers find the more obscure bugs that are more difficult to catch in testing.
 Embrace the more forgiving iterative process that the culture of online software allows and use it to your advantage to get your app out and improve it with real-time feedback.

 Additional resources for testing: PHPUnit, Selenium, pizza, beer and a few buddies with some time to spare.